|Nutrition Facts (per serving)|

 Add the chopped onion and cook it over medium heat until it's translucent but not brown, another 4 minutes or so.

 Add the flour and stir with a wooden spoon while it's absorbed into the bacon fat, making a roux.
-Cook the roux for another 3 to 4 minutes, but like the onions, don't let it brown.
+Cook the roux for another 3 to 4 minutes, but like the chopped onion, don't let it brown.

 Slowly whisk in the stock, making sure the roux is fully incorporated into the liquid.
 Keep stirring while the mixture comes to a boil, and then add the white wine.

 Add the potatoes and simmer 15 minutes or so, or until you can easily pierce the potatoes with a knife.
 You should see an occasional slow, gentle steam bubble but not the rapid bubbling of a full boil.

 While you're waiting for the potatoes to cook, heat the half-and-half in a small saucepan.
-You want it hot (but not boiling) so that when you add it to the soup in the next step, it won't cool down the chowder.
+You want it hot but not boiling so that when you add it to the soup it won't cool down the chowder.